High School Senior Yearbook Pictures

 What high schools do you photograph senior portraits for?

-I have photographed yearbook photos for many high schools around the Syracuse area including Baldwinsville High School, West Genesee High School, Liverpool High School, Fayetteville-Manlius (FM) High School, Bishop Ludden, Westhill High School, Manlius Pebble Hill, Jamesville-Dewitt High School, Skaneateles Senior High School, Cazenovia High School, Hamilton Senior High School, Fabius-Pompey High School, Marcellus High School, Chittenango High School, Charles W Baker High School, East Syracuse-Minoa High School, Cicero North Syracuse High School, Jordan Elbridge High School, G Ray Bodley High School, Paul V Moore High School, Nottingham High School, Oswego High School, and beyond!
+I have photographed high school senior yearbook pictures for many high schools around the Syracuse area including Baldwinsville High School, West Genesee High School, Liverpool High School, Fayetteville-Manlius (FM) High School, Bishop Ludden, Westhill High School, Manlius Pebble Hill, Jamesville-Dewitt High School, Skaneateles Senior High School, Cazenovia High School, Marcellus High School, Chittenango High School, East Syracuse-Minoa High School, Cicero North Syracuse High School, Jordan Elbridge High School, Oswego High School and more.

-When should I have my senior portraits taken?
+When should I have my high school senior yearbook pictures taken?

 How do I get an appointment?